What Is Structured Data for SEO - How to Add It Guide

 How does structured data for SEO work?

-Understanding how structured data works requires a refresher on how sites appear in search results.
+Understanding how schema markup works requires a refresher on how sites appear in search results.

 For your website to show up in search results, a crawler, spider, or bot from a search engine (like Google) needs to crawl and index your site.
 When bots crawl your website, they compile the information on it, from its text to its images to its structured data, and indexes it all.